 A phrase in music is like a sentence

-when you read.
-It is a part that belongs together, that expresses a musical idea,
+It's a part that belongs together, that expresses a musical idea,

+thought, question or answer.
 In between each part we «breathe».

 For a singer or